How Much Does Air Duct Cleaning Cost?

 Homeowners can expect to pay 25 to 30 percent more for custom-designed ducts.
 The job will take longer than cleaning stock ductwork since the cleaning professionals need to take their time and make sure they do the job right.
 Custom ductwork increases the labor cost and may require specialized tools or techniques.

-HVAC inspections can run from $250 to $400 or more, and cleaning costs $70 to $195.
+The inspector may suggest a video inspection to determine the condition of the home’s air ducts; this costs $70 to $130 and may be offered as part of an annual HVAC cleaning and inspection bundle.
 General HVAC service costs $75 to $200.
 Companies that clean air ducts will typically charge in one of three ways: a flat rate, per vent, or per square foot.
 Some air duct cleaning companies will have a package rate based on the total number of vents or square feet, and others will charge based on the individual needs of the HVAC system.

 A furnace or air-conditioning unit may need to be repaired if an AC duct cleaning professional detects damage.
-The cost of a furnace tune-up or repair may be between $130 to $500 and the cost to repair an air-conditioning unit is $160 to $600.
+The cost of a furnace tune-up or repair may be between $100 to $200 and the cost to repair an air-conditioning unit is $350 on average.
+If the air ducts are damaged, homeowners can expect to pay $200 to $800 in repair costs.

 Dryer Vent Cleaning

 Dryer vent cleaning is an important annual maintenance task as clogged vents are a fire hazard and can decrease the home’s energy efficiency.
+Many HVAC companies also maintain and install dryer vents, so it is typically possible to find a professional who offers both air duct and dryer vent cleaning services.
+Otherwise, one of the best dryer vent cleaning companies (such as Window Gang or Stanley Steemer) can also take care of this job.
 On average, dryer vent cleaning costs $100 to $170.
 This cost will be closer to $100 if the service is included with annual duct cleaning.

 Types of Air Ducts